philbarker/OCXChecker/README.md

 Runs as a flask web service.

-Run this in a python 3.7 virtual environment
+Run this in a python 3.7 virtual environment:
 ```
 $ git clone https://github.com/philbarker/OCXChecker.git
 $ cd OCXChecker